I have a few photos left from my summer in London so I thought I’d share some of my highlights with you from that rainy, grey, magical town.

 When nighttime crept upon us we walked over to a tiny little basement snooker club called Canavan.
 It was like back when I was nineteen and Olivia and I hung out at Efes four nights a week, dancing to hiphop with bad boys.
 Tonight the boys stood crammed around the bar, dancing to electronic music or talking about getting married whilst weirdos of all ages played snooker and wore odd outfits.
 Weird weird London I like you a lot.

-A few days I met up with my mental coach and ultimate diva Danielle to try sort out our lives over coffees and laptops in Dalston.
+A few days I met up with my mental coach and ultimate diva Dani to try sort out our lives over coffees and laptops in Dalston.
 I mostly sat sighing over her hair, gossiping about pop stars and music videos, colleagues trying to explain ”underground and laughing at her flatmate situations.

 As July merged into August Jared and Olivia invited us over to their new flat in Chancery Lane.
 They’ve moved in to an old postal office with a grand entrance, sauna and one of those rooftop terraces only annoyingly successful couples in glossy magazines have.